At the present time, Data is the need of the world. Each day we are creating 2.5 quintillion bytes of data in the present era, and that’s huge.

 The information that we get as a result of the data processing is the output.
 We can present the output information in a visual form and can take further actions or make some decision on the basis of the output.

 Until now, we have understood the difference between data and information.
 Moreover, we came to know how data processing works.

 But, it is not as simple as it seems.
 There are several challenges that come while processing the data.
 Let me put some light on the key challenges that appear while processing the data.

 The very first challenge in data processing comes in the collection or acquisition of the correct data for the input.
 We have the following data sources from which we can acquire data:

-There are many more, sometimes, the data collection agent walks door to door to collect the data that we need, which is rare but still happens.
+There are many more examples.
+Sometimes, the data collection agent walks door to door to collect the data that we need, which is rare but still happens.

 The challenge here is to collect the exact data to get the proper result.
-As the result directly depends on the input data.
-Hence, it is vital to collect the correct and exact data to get the desired result.
+The result directly depends on the input data.
+Hence, it is vital to collect the correct data to get the desired result.

 Choosing the right data collection technique can help to overcome this challenge.
 Below are the 4 different data collection techniques: